 The Magnetic Agarose consists of super-paramagnetic agarose beads which are functionalized with amino-reactive groups.
-For covalent coupling of molecules with primary amino groups such as proteins, antibodies and aptamers.
+For covalent coupling of molecules with primary amino groups or thiol such as proteins, antibodies and aptamers.
 Subsequently, target proteins are affinity purified using magnetic separation technology.

 The magnetic agarose beads show superior magnetic behavior and are easily attracted to external magnets allowing separation within seconds.
 The agarose matrix enables minimal nonspecific binding of proteins etc. due to its hydrophilic nature.
 The beads are black and easily observed by the eye and dense making them easy to spot and collect.
 The beads do not aggregate and are easily re-suspended in most buffers.